UXARRAY/uxarray/docs/user-guide/representation.rst

 .. note::

-    All spherical coordinates are in degrees, with longitudes between (-180°, 180°) and latitudes between (-90°, 90°).
+    All spherical coordinates are represented in degrees, with longitudes between (-180°, 180°) and latitudes between (-90°, 90°).

 Cartesian Coordinates